MianSaadTahir/Solitaire/README.md

 # Solitaire

-**Klondike-Solitaire** is a Solitaire game based on Klondike rules.
-It is developed in python with Pygame.
-It implements different data structures including python lists, stacks, queues, linked lists and hash-map to manage cards and piles.
+**Klondike-Solitaire**  is a Python implementation of the classic Solitaire card game, following the traditional Klondike rules.
+The game allows users to interact with a graphical interface built using Pygame, featuring a fully functional deck of cards, tableau columns, foundation piles, and a stockpile.
+It implements different data structures including python lists, stacks, queues, linked lists and hash-map.

 ## Table of Contents
 - [Features](#features)